Doctoral Studies

 Supervisor: E. Malandrakis

-PhD Thesis: “Development of a methodological decision-making framework for the promotion of sustainability in Greek broiler production.”
+Thesis: “Development of a methodological decision-making framework for promoting sustainability in Greek broiler production.”

 Laboratory: Animal Breeding & Husbandry